Kevin Kline Awards

 From St. Louis, Missouri

-Disguised as a boy named Ganymede, Rosalind (Kevin Kline) meets Orlando (Bryce Dallas Howard) in the Forest of Arden.
+Disguised as a boy named Ganymede, Rosalind (Bryce Dallas Howard) meets Orlando (David Oyelowo) in the Forest of Arden.

 At the staging of a musical production based on his life story, songwriter Cole Porter (Kevin Kline) begins to reflect on his life and career.
 As he trades notes with the play's director, Gabe (Jonathan Pryce), Porter recollects his meteoric rise on Broadway during the mid-1920s and his first meeting with wife and muse Linda Thomas (Ashley Judd).
 He also recalls his many extramarital, homosexual dalliances, and the deep depression and seclusion of his final years.